 It’s a sacred day (one set apart for a specific purpose) and one looked forward to and then remembered long after the day has passed.

-That’s what it’s meant to be.
-And it would be every time in a Hallmark movie, a Norman Rockwell painting, or a perfect world.
+At least that’s what it’s meant to be.
+And it would be every time in a Hallmark movie or a perfect world.

-But maybe, just maybe, at your house that’s not how it is.
+But maybe, just maybe, at your house that’s not how it always is.

 You’re not proud of your feelings, but honestly, you’re not feeling too grateful right now.